Mumbai City taste ISL history after a final of errors with ATK Mohun Bagan | Goal.com

 Mumbai, in their dogged attempt to pass the ball out from the back had a couple of close shaves early on but did not learn from the signs.
 Amey Ranawade and Hugo Boumous were caught out in possession and David Williams buried the prasad (offering) with gratitude.

-But thankfully for Lobera and co, the rest of the drama in this final or errors were to take place in the opponent's penalty box.
+But thankfully for Lobera and co, the rest of the defining drama in this final of errors were to take place in the opponent's penalty box (of course, there was another in their own box which was ruled out).

 The famed defence of ATK Mohun Bagan eventually let them down when it mattered the most.
 In fact, it let them down on three occasions and all against Mumbai City FC, the League Shield and ISL winners.